Mahāsaṅghika Vinaya

 Second Origin Story

-At another time, the Buddha was staying at Sāvatthī.
+At another time, the Buddha was staying in Sāvatthī.
 At that time, Gartodara, the non-Buddhist renunciate, came to his mother.
 When she saw him coming, she filled an almsbowl with various kinds of food and drinks and offered it to him.
 When her son had received it, he took it, and went to a bar to eat.
 He also gave some to others to eat.
 People asked him: “Where did you get this good food?”
 He said: “Keep it quiet.
 Lay people take (Buddhist) renunciates as a field of merit.
 A (Buddhist) renunciate then has taken me as a field of merit.”
 The lay people became angry: “Why does a renunciate use people’s gift of faith and give it to a place where merit doesn’t increase?”
 When the bhikkhunīs heard this, they told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing.
 Why did you give food to non-Buddhist renunciates with your own hands?
 From now on, it’s no longer allowed to give food to non-Buddhist renunciates with one’s own hands.”
 The Buddha told Mahāpajāpatī Gotamī: “Convene all the bhikkhunīs living in the vicinity of Sāvatthī. … Those who have already heard it should listen again:

 Final Ruling